Rajekevin/Wedo/README.md

 It's time to be awesome !

 ======
-**Wedo is a fully customisable CMS from scratch in PHP*.
+**Wedo is a website based on Musculation and Fitness*.